-A page from The Day I Became A Bird. an illustrated story about relationships and feelings.
+The Day I Became A Bird is an illustrated story about relationships and feelings.
 Ingrid Chabbert (Author).
 Raúl Nieto Guridi (Illustrator).

-So I have a project where I practice talking with transparency and listening from the teller’s view.
+I have an ongoing project where I practice talking with transparency and listening from the teller’s view with the intent to understand what is being said.
 This is not easy.

 I practice with a partner.
 We choose a topic (like this one), and begin with something that feels somewhere between silly and arduous: we describe.

 Yep.
 We say what we see.
 Are you getting the oh-man-this-is-easy thought?
 Maybe let that go.

 To describe means slowing down and paying attention.

 Marie Howe, a writing teacher at Sarah Lawrence College and poet laureate of New York, talks about how hard it is for students to describe.
 She assigns them a simple task for months: "Write ten things that you see each day."

 “Just tell me what you saw this morning in two lines…I saw a water glass on a brown table and the light came through it in three places.
 No metaphor… We want to say, ‘It was like this; it was like that.’”
 Howe says no, no, no. No abstractions.
 And then she ponders why it’s hard.
 ‘We want to look away.
 To be with a glass of water, to be with anything—and then [the students] say, ‘Well, there’s nothing important enough.’
 And that’s the whole thing.
 The point.
 Because to describe means that you have to resist metaphor and actually endure the thing itself, which hurts us for some reason.”

 To describe takes presence.
 I have to be with what I’m looking at.